List of Hell Teacher: Jigoku Sensei Nube episodes

 This is a list of all ' episodes that have aired in Japan.

 For the 1996 series, the opening theme is Baribari Saikyou No. 1 (lit.
 The No. 1 Greatest Hard-Worker) by Feel So Bad.
 From episodes 1-29, the first ending theme is Mienai Chikara ~Invisible One~ (lit.
 Unseen Power ~Invisible One~) by B'z.
 From episodes 30–47, the second ending theme is Spirit by Pamelah.
 For episode 48, the third ending theme is Baribari Saikyou No. 1.
 For the OVAs, the opening theme is News na Gakkou (lit.
 School News) by Sigetaka Takayama & Himawari Kids while the ending theme is Hurt by Cash.

 For the 2025 series, the new anime television series adaptation was announced back in July 2024.
 It is produced by Studio Kai and directed by Yasuyuki Ōishi, with Yoshiki Ōkusa handling series composition, Yū Yoshiyama designing the characters, and Evan Call composing the music.
-The series, airing in two split cours, aired its first cour from July 2 to September 24, 2025, with the second cour set to air in January 2026, on TV Asahi's brand new IMAnimation W programming block.
-For the first cour, the opening theme song is "P0WER-AkuryoTaisan-" (P0WER-悪霊退散-), performed by Shintenchi Kaibyaku Shudan: Zigzag, while the ending theme song is "Sunflower" (ひまわり, Himawari), performed by Chilli Beans.
+The series, airing in split-cours, aired its first cours from July 2 to September 24, 2025, with the second cours premiered on January 7, 2026, on the brand new IMAnimation W programming block on TV Asahi and its affiliates.
+For the first cours, the opening theme song is "P0WER-AkuryoTaisan-" (P0WER-悪霊退散-), performed by Shintenchi Kaibyaku Shudan: Zigzag, while the ending theme song is "Sunflower" (ひまわり, Himawari), performed by Chilli Beans.
+For the second cours, the opening theme song is "Erase", performed by the Oral Cigarettes, while the ending theme song is "Magical", performed by Ayumu Imazu.

-Remow licensed the series and streams on the "It's Anime" YouTube channel in selected territories, including North America alongside other platforms, such as Netflix in Asian territories (except Japan and China), Aniverse (Germany and Austria), Anime Generation (Italy), Anime Onegai (Latin America), as well as MOD and Hami Video (Taiwan), with more platforms being revealed at a later date.
+Remow licensed the series for streaming on the "It's Anime" YouTube channel in selected territories, including North America alongside other platforms, such as Netflix in Asian territories (except Japan and China), Aniverse (Germany and Austria), Anime Generation (Italy), Anime Onegai (Latin America), as well as MOD and Hami Video (Taiwan).